Lha Charitable Trust: Celebration for 20 years of Social and Education Service

 The anniversary function commenced with the lighting of the butter lamp and offering of a traditional Tibetan scarf to the Dalai Lama's portrait by the Chief Guest.

-The NGO's 20 years: An Incredible Journey and Achievement report in Tibetan and English was launched by the Chief Guests and a short documentary on Lha's projects was screened during the gathering.
+The NGO's 20 years: An Incredible Journey and Achievement report in Tibetan and English was launched by the Chief Guests, and a short documentary on Lha's projects was screened during the gathering.

 Ngawang Rabgyal, Lha's Director, briefly introduced the organisation, its activities and achievements to date in Tibetan, followed by Dorji Kyi, General Secretary, who read the same in English.
-Dukthen Kyi, Lha's Board member read the Dalai Lama's special message for the occasion.
+Dukthen Kyi, Lha's Board member, read the Dalai Lama's special message for the occasion.
 Lha's founder and board members, long term volunteers and the longest serving staff member were honoured at the ceremony.

-In his address, the Chief Guest expressed appreciation for the work Lha has been doing and he prayed for further improvements and the organisation's continuity in the future.
-He said he hopes that Lha will continue its services in Tibet in the future which will help Tibetans as well as people all over the world.
+In his address, the Chief Guest expressed appreciation for the work Lha has been doing, and he prayed for further improvements and the organisation's continuity in the future.
+He said he hopes that Lha will continue its services in Tibet in the future, which will help Tibetans as well as people all over the world.

 Awards

-In 2014 Lha was awarded second place in the category of "Best Practices of Social Media Usage" in the South Asia-wide 3rd eNGO Challenge Award – Celebrating Digital Information Tools for Communities – South Asia.
+In 2014, Lha was awarded second place in the category of "Best Practices of Social Media Usage" in the South Asia-wide 3rd eNGO Challenge Award – Celebrating Digital Information Tools for Communities – South Asia.
 The Award recognizes the best non-government organisational practices of using information and communication technologies.
 The presentation ceremony was held at the India Habitat Centre in New Delhi on 5 November.
 From thousands of NGOs around South Asia, 307 NGOs from Afghanistan, Bangladesh, India, Nepal, Pakistan and Sri Lanka were nominated.

-In 2015 Lha was awarded first place in the category of "Best use of Website & Internet Tools" in the 4th eNGO Challenge Award.
-Lha got this recognition for its extensive online presence and effective use of digital tools to carry out its activities.

-The eNGO Challenge aspires to create an ecosystem by recognizing and honouring NGOs which are using Information Communication Technology (ICT) and digital media tools for good governance and practices that are benefiting societies and communities at large.
-It is a joint initiative of Public Interest Registry (PIR) and Digital Empowerment Foundation (DEF).
+In 2015, Lha was awarded first place in the category of "Best Use of Website & Internet Tools" in the 4th eNGO Challenge Award.
+Lha was recognized for its extensive online presence and effective use of digital tools to carry out its activities.
+The eNGO Challenge aspires to create an ecosystem by recognizing and honouring NGOs which are using Information Communication Technology (ICT) and digital media tools for good governance and practices that benefit societies and communities at large.
+It is a joint initiative of the Public Interest Registry (PIR) and the Digital Empowerment Foundation (DEF).